TCU vs. West Virginia NCAA Football Odds, Plays and Insights | October 23, 2021

 West Virginia Stats and Trends

+- West Virginia has played six games, with three wins against the spread.

-- The Mountaineers covered the spread in their only game when underdogs by 4.5 points or more.
+- The Mountaineers have been underdogs by 4.5 points or more once this year and covered the spread.

-- West Virginia's games this season have gone over the total in two out of six opportunities (33.3%).
+- West Virginia's games this year have eclipsed the over/under two times in six opportunities (33.3%).

 - This year the Mountaineers have turned the ball over 10 times, two more than the Horned Frogs' takeaways (8).